 At least 52.5 credits from Economics A and B and 15 credits in statistics or mathematics.

 The goal of the course is to present basic labour market theory with empirical applications for the Swedish labour market.

 After completing the course, the student is expected to be able to:

-The functioning of the labour market is central for people's living conditions.
-Wages, employment conditions, employment and unemployment are determined in a complicated interplay among individuals, firms, organisations and public authorities.
-Labour economics is the area in economics studying this interaction.
+The labor market is of great importance for people's living conditions.
+Wages, employment and unemployment are determined by a complex interaction between individuals, companies, organisations and public authorities.
+Labor economics is the area of economics where this interaction is studied.

 The instruction consists of lectures.

 - Reading list valid from Spring 2024

 - Reading list valid from Autumn 2016

 - Reading list valid from Autumn 2010